emikac123-hub/ChapelChat/README.md

 To ask a question, send a POST request to the `/ask` endpoint with your API key and query:

+### Note

+This is MVP.
+Before production relese, API Keys will not be bundled directly into the frontend.

 ```bash
 curl -X POST http://localhost:8080/ask \
      -H "X-API-KEY: your-api-key" \